 Simie at twenty years of age.
 One of the oldest living dogs, now living in Switzerland.
 Once labeled unadoptable at eight.

-Most pet parents leave the vet with more questions than answers.
+Most pet parents leave the vet with more questions than answers — whether they realize it or not.

 That is not because vets do not care.
 Most of them do.
 It is because the conventional veterinary system is built for throughput and shaped by corporate and pharmaceutical incentives that were never designed with your individual pet in mind.